Kickstarter Marketing Tips

 Kickstarter Marketing Tip # 6: Host an Event

-First, if you have an adequate local network, host an event in your area.
-Hire some catering and treat your friends while you introduce your product.
+If you have an adequate local network, host an (informal) event in your area.

 You can also increase your audience by hosting a virtual event on Facebook.
 This is where your business starts to pay off, by reaching out influencers and growing your network.
 You can host the event for a few days and provide a special offer for early pledges.
 Create a hashtag for your product and event, and respond to people’s posts about your event on all social media channels, including Twitter, Instagram, and Snapchat.

-There is plenty of time to build your social media presence.
-Start adding content, telling stories, and interacting with individuals and organizations that are relevant to your product idea.
-Your efforts will not only increase promises but will also create bonds that you will pay after formalizing your business.
+Work on your social media presence.
+Start adding content, telling stories, and interact with individuals and organizations that are relevant to your product idea.

 Kickstarter Marketing Tip # 7: Using Paid Ads

-One of the weaknesses of many Kickstarter campaigns is the use of paid media.
-It can become complicated, so it is a field to consider working with a professional Kickstarter marketing company.
+One of the weaknesses of many Kickstarter campaigns is the use of paid media to scale their reach.
+It can become complicated and expensive if you are not experienced in running Facebook ads.
+Consider working with a professional Kickstarter marketing company.
 Paid Media is the best way to expand your campaign opportunities based on demographics and interests.
 You can use retargeting ads as timely reminders for individuals who visited your content.

 Facebook Ads is a powerful tool to expand your audience using targeted demographic and psychographic data.
 For instance, if you are to sell a new type of cooking utensils, then market research suggests that your primary demographic target are women between age 35-50.

 You can set your campaign to appear on: